dotcomxtreme/streaming-guides/WS_trade_format.md

 			<td>Default separator</td>
 		</tr>
 		<tr>
-			<td>Presence Flag for "TradeFields" Entries</td>
+			<td>Presence flag for entries</td>
 			<td>String</td>
 			<td>Two digit lowercase hex</td>
-			<td>Bitflag used to indicate which of the entries defined in the "Streamer TradeFields Bitflags" table below have been included.
-Intended for futureproofing - at present, none of the entries are optional, with the result that the bitflag will be the same in every message.</td>
+			<td>Bitflag used to indicate which of the entries defined in Presence bit flag table below have been included within this message</td>
 		</tr>
 		<tr>
 			<td>Message separator</td>